 He recently wrote and edited “Transcranial Magnetic Stimulation: Clinical Applications for Psychiatric Practice”, a book with key research findings on TMS as well as its potential to be used for other conditions such as OCD, PTSD, Adolescent Depression and mild dementia.
 He is experienced in treating patients with MDD (Major Depressive Disorder), including Unipolar Depression.

 Dr. Bermudes is a caring, collaborative practitioner with a structured, goal-oriented approach to treating mental health conditions.
 His treatment plans may include TMS, medication management or cognitive therapy.

-When he’s not at the office, Dr. Bermudes treasures spending time with his wife and four children.
+When he’s not at the office, Dr. Bermudes treasures spending time with his four children.
 He recharges by trail running and mountain biking, and is an ardent devotee of pourover coffee.

 Founding Board Member and Former President

 Originally from Sonoma County, Dr. Bermudes earned his medical degree from the University of California, San Diego in 1997.
 He served as Chief Resident for the Family Medicine/Psychiatry Combined Program at the University of Cincinnati, then completed a fellowship in cognitive therapy and cognitive therapy supervision at the Beck Institute for Cognitive Therapy and Research in Philadelphia, Pennsylvania.

 Dr. Bermudes went on to hold professorships and clinical appointments at the University of Cincinnati and University of California, Davis, where he treated patients and served as medical director, taught and supervised residents, and lectured on topics from homelessness and mental health to co-occurring mental and physical illnesses.
 He has also served as attending physician at hospitals in the Sacramento area.